Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 - For a user trying to maintain weight, the goal may be to have the lines match up as closely as possible.
 - A user trying to lose weight would be trying to consistently keep the 'Diet' line below the 'Burned' line.
 Opposite for the user trying to gain weight.

-For either user, the line graph can help identify large disparities or inconsistencies that can help guide behavior or tracking.
+For either user, the line graph can help identify significant disparities or inconsistencies that can help guide behavior or tracking.

 ## Swift Charts